Ricifta/PlayGround/README.md

-# PullRequestPlayGround
+# PlayGround
-This is a playground for pull request exercise.
+This is a playground.